2018 Maryland Insurance Administration Rate Review and Analysis

 So far, no carrier has indicated that they are considering leaving the market, but they are wary of continued losses.

-Consumer Health First looks forward to working with Commissioner Redmer as he continues to improve the rate review process, and we welcome the opportunity to work with all stakeholders to create a healthy and robust insurance market that works for Maryland’s consumers.
+Consumer Health First looks forward to continue to work with Commissioner Redmer as he continues to improve the rate review process, and we welcome the opportunity to work with all stakeholders to create a healthy and robust insurance market that works for Maryland’s consumers.

 2017 Maryland Insurance Administration Rate Review and Analysis